 Target antigens: hemidesmosome proteins BP180 NC16A (in all patients) and BP 230 (in some patients).
 BP180 is also termed as BPAG2 and collagen type XVII.
 BPAG2

 The interaction between the antigen and autoantibodies causes a cascade of events leading to blister formation.
 The autoantibodies bind to BP180, which initiates secretion of IL-6 and IL-8 from basal keratinocytes and also a decrease in expression of BP180.
 In the next step, complement activation takes place at DEJ and degranulation of mast cells is also seen.
-An infiltration of inflammatory cells in the upper dermis occurs due to the complement activation and chemokines.
-This leads to a further increase in secretion of inflammatory mediators.
+Infiltration of inflammatory cells in the upper dermis occurs due to the complement activation and chemokines.
+This leads to a further increase in the secretion of inflammatory mediators.
 In the last step, the granulocytes release reactive oxygen species and proteases at the level of DEJ leading to the split at DEJ and hence the blister formation.

 IgG antibodies against BP180 NC16A are present in 75—90 % of BP patients, and the level of this antibody correlates with the disease activity.
-IgG antibodies are produced against C-terminal epitopes outside NC16A domain.
+IgG antibodies are produced against C-terminal epitopes outside the NC16A domain.

 IgA and IgE antibodies are also produced against BP180.

 T- and B-cells recognize the NH2 terminal portion of BP180 ectodomain as an antigen, which is associated with a severe BP.

 Increased levels of the following have been found in the sera and blister fluids of BP patients: IL-1, IL-4, IL-5, IL-6, IL-7, IL-8, IL-10, IL-15, eotaxin, monocyte chemotactic protein 4 (MCP‐4), TNF‐α and CCL‐18.